2020 Washington gubernatorial election

-The election was clear and decisive, with incumbent Jay Inslee winning re-election over Loren Culp by over 13 points.
+The election was clear and decisive, with Inslee winning re-election over Culp by over 13 points.
 This marked the largest margin of victory in a Washington gubernatorial race since Gary Locke won reelection in 2000.
-Inslee's landslide victory included over 74% of the vote in King County, the highest ever for a Democrat in the county's history.
+Inslee's landslide victory included him winning over 74% of the vote in King County, the highest for a Democratic gubernatorial candidate in the county's history.
 King County, home to Seattle, has about a third of the state's voters.
-In addition, this was the first time since 2000 that a Democrat won a county in Eastern Washington with Inslee winning Whitman County.
-Culp still ran ahead of the top-ticket presidential candidate, Donald Trump, by about 4 points.
+In addition, Inslee became the first Democratic gubernatorial candidate since the aforementioned Locke in 2000 to win any county in Eastern Washington, with Inslee winning Whitman County.
+Culp still ran ahead of the top-ticket presidential candidate, Donald Trump, by about four points.

 Despite the margin of victory, Culp refused to concede and filed a lawsuit against Republican Washington Secretary of State Kim Wyman five weeks after the election.
 He did not give a concession speech, while making claims of irregularities which Wyman characterized as "unsubstantiated".
 Culp's actions drew criticism and were compared to Donald Trump's refusal to concede the 2020 U.S. presidential election.

+This election marked the tenth consecutive victory of the Democratic candidate for governor of Washington.

 Background

-Washington has not had a Republican governor since John Spellman left office in 1985, the longest streak of Democratic leadership of any state in the country and the third longest streak of one-party leadership after South Dakota (which has not had a Democratic governor since Harvey L. Wollman left office in 1979) and Utah (which has not had a Democratic governor since Scott M. Matheson left office nine days prior to Spellman in 1985).
+Washington had not had a Republican governor since John Spellman left office in 1985, the longest streak of Democratic leadership of any state in the country and the third longest streak of one-party leadership after South Dakota (which had not had a Democratic governor since Harvey L. Wollman left office in 1979) and Utah (which had not had a Democratic governor since Scott M. Matheson left office nine days prior to Spellman in 1985).
 Incumbent Governor Jay Inslee, who previously served in the U.S. House, was first elected to the governorship in the 2012 election and won reelection in 2016.

 When Inslee announced his candidacy for president, several political figures expressed interest in running for Governor if Inslee won the Democratic primaries.
 These included Attorney General Bob Ferguson, Commissioner of Public Lands Hilary Franz and King County executive Dow Constantine.
-They stated they would only run if Inslee was not, avoiding a primary challenge.
+They stated they would only run if Inslee did not, avoiding a primary challenge.

 Several Republican politicians announced their own campaigns to challenge Inslee, including businessman Anton Sakharov, Republic police chief Loren Culp, and state senator Phil Fortunato.
-However, speculated candidates such as former U.S. Representative Dave Reichert, former Seattle Port Commissioner and 2016 gubernatorial nominee Bill Bryant, Pierce County Executive and former state senator Bruce Dammeier, and state House Minority Leader J. T. Wilcox all declined to be candidates, leaving no prominent Republicans to challenge Inslee, which was seen as a necessary prerequisite to mount a formidable challenge to him.
+However, speculated candidates such as former U.S. Representative Dave Reichert, former Seattle Port Commissioner and 2016 gubernatorial candidate Bill Bryant, Pierce County Executive and former state senator Bruce Dammeier, and state House Minority Leader J. T. Wilcox, all declined to be candidates, leaving no prominent Republicans to challenge Inslee, which was seen as a necessary prerequisite to mount a formidable challenge to him.

 Primary election

-Washington is one of few states that holds a top-two primary, meaning that all candidates are listed on the same ballot regardless of party affiliation, and the top two move on to the general election.
+Washington is one of two states that holds a top-two primary, meaning that all candidates are listed on the same ballot regardless of party affiliation, and the top two move on to the general election.
 Most states have party primaries.